 They help you maintain a better grip on the barbell, but this is not the same as increasing your grip strength.

-You want to create an independently stronger grip and wrist, and all that the gloves will do is prevent this from happening.
+You want to create an independently stronger grip and wrist, but all that the gloves will do is interfere with this process.

 Powder is okay, but the gloves create an artificial assistance.
 Think of it this way:

 Suppose in a real life situation you must lift something heavy, and it requires a good, lasting grip.